seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 ### Tools and Environment
 **IDE: Visual Studio Code + Solidity Visual Auditor**

-I'm going to use Visual Studio Code for taking advantage of one particular VSC extension: the [Solidity Visual Auditor](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor), developed by Consensys Diligence.
+We are going to use Visual Studio Code for taking advantage of one particular VSC extension: the [Solidity Visual Auditor](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor), developed by Consensys Diligence.

-This extension will assist us during the challenges, by providing code insights, syntax and semantic highlighting,etc.
+This extension will assist us during the challenges, by providing code insights, syntax and semantic highlighting, and visual graphs which represent contracts and interactions.

-Here is an example of a warning in VSC:
+Here is an example of a warning in VSC, highlighting an external call:

 ![Solidity Visual Developer](https://raw.githubusercontent.com/seaona/blog/main/_media/solidity-visual-dev.png)